anoma/anoma/README.md

 ```

 Sadly the [enacl](https://github.com/jlouis/enacl) library for
-libsodium has issues for computers with apple silicion.
+libsodium has issues for computers with apple silicon.

-Before running the installation insturctions please make sure to
+Before running the installation instructions please make sure to
 export the following.

 ```sh